ShafqatSoomro/Private_Blockchain_Ethereum/README.md

-# In this repository I will explain in detail that how to create Private Blockchain on Ethereum using puppeth.

 # **Using Puppeth to create “Private Ethereum Blockchain” on Linux.**

 ### 1) Open command line terminal and creating working Directory/Folder for Blockchain.